marvinkreis/guut/templates/prompts/debug_prompt.md

 ### Example Conclusion

-We can see that for n=10, the mutant returned an empty list and the correct code returned prime numbers.
-The verifying expression also evaluated to `True`.
-Therefore, we can confirm the hypothesis.
+We can see that for n=5, the verifying expression evaluated to `True`.
+Therefore, we can confirm the hypothesis and write the test.

 ## Test